herrera-ignacio/nodebook/README.md

 });
 ```
 # Fundamentals: Testing Node
-We will use [JEST Framework](https://jestjs.io/) to build our Test Suites and [SuperTest package](https://www.npmjs.com/package/supertest) to work with http requests.
+We can write basic tests (and of course, more comple ones) with [JEST Framework](https://jestjs.io/) to build our Test Suites and [SuperTest package](https://www.npmjs.com/package/supertest) to work with http requests.

 Run script:
 ```